Why the Immune System Is the Best Protection Against Infections

 If you want to understand how vaccination works, you have to start with the immune system.

-You will find that the immune system is a very impressive and very potent weapon against all types of microbes that cause infections.
+You'll find that the immune system is a very impressive and very potent weapon against all types of infections.

 The role of vaccination is just to help the immune system react faster.

 In this chapter we’re going to dive into the different layers of the immune system and see how they relate to each other.

 You will learn in this chapter:

 - How the 3 lines of defense of the immune system complement each other